Check Out What Whales Are Doing With HIMS

 Hims & Hers Health Inc is a multi-specialty telehealth platform that connects consumers to licensed healthcare professionals, enabling them to access high-quality medical care for numerous conditions related to mental health, sexual health, dermatology, primary care, and more.

+In light of the recent options history for Hims & Hers Health, it's now appropriate to focus on the company itself.
+We aim to explore its current performance.

-Hims & Hers Health's Current Market Status Trading volume stands at 3,523,312, with HIMS's price down by -1.32%, positioned at $22.5.
-RSI indicators show the stock to be may be overbought.
-Earnings announcement expected in 19 days.
+Where Is Hims & Hers Health Standing Right Now?
+Currently trading with a volume of 4,706,782, the HIMS's price is down by -1.08%, now at $22.8.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 13 days.
 What The Experts Say On Hims & Hers Health

-1 market experts have recently issued ratings for this stock, with a consensus target price of $23.0.
+Over the past month, 2 industry analysts have shared their insights on this stock, proposing an average target price of $24.0.

 Turn $1000 into $1270 in just 20 days?